 c.
 They contribute an essay to a collection of essays (among friends or at a web site) that they know provides opportunity for other students to plagiarize.

-3. Calvin College requires that instructors report all cases of academic dishonesty—including all cases of plagiarism—to the Student Life office using the process described on this page.
-The Vice President for Student Life then decides what additional measures, if any, the case merits.
+3. Calvin University requires that instructors report all cases of academic dishonesty—including all cases of plagiarism—to the Student Life office using the process described on this page.
+The vice president for Student Life then decides what additional measures, if any, the case merits.

 Students and instructors should consult their writing handbooks for additional discussion of these topics.